 You can spend hours searching for the perfect vacation home online.
 Focus your search to save time.
 Limit your search by your dates, number of bedrooms, beds, cost, location, etc.

 Do you want oceanfront property?
 A dock on a lake?
 Swimming pool?
 Washer and dryer?
 Are you bringing a pet?
 These are all ways that you can limit your search and optimize your time.

 Savvy vacation rental owners provide clear, well-lit photos of the property – and lots of them.
 Look for details that give you a feel for the quality of the home.

 I look specifically at the appliances in the kitchen and the style of the kitchen countertops.
 Both those things are easy to view in a picture and give you a good idea of the age and condition of the home.
 If the kitchen looks run down, you can expect the rest of the home to feel the same way.

 Watch the Fees

 The nightly rate is just the starting point with most vacation rentals.
-On popular rental sites like HomeAway and AirBnB, cleaning fees, service fees and taxes will typically be added to your base rate.
+On popular rental sites like VRBO and Airbnb, cleaning fees, service fees, and taxes will typically be added to your base rate.

 - $495 for base rate of $99 x 5 nights